Master's Programme in Forensic Science

 Academic year 2023/2024

-Most crime scenes contain traces that can play a critical role as evidence following a genetic, chemical or toxicological analysis.
-The advanced and constantly improved methods for analysing technical evidence make Forensic Science a growing field.
-The Master Programme in Forensic Science will enable you to meet the increasing need for forensic competence and research, but the knowledge can also be used in other areas.
+Most crime scenes have traces of a perpetrator.
+Genetic, chemical or toxicological analysis can play a critical role in an investigation and may lead to a conviction in a court trial.
+The advanced and improved methods for analysing evidence make forensic science a rapidly growing field of knowledge.
+The Master's Programme in Forensic Science will enable you to meet the increasing need for academic competence and research.
+At the same time, the knowledge can also be used in many other fields.

 Why this programme?

 The aim of the Master's Programme in Forensic Science is to give a broad as well as deep knowledge within the field of forensic science.
 Several of the laboratory exercises in the programme are connected to criminalistics and based on novel research.
 The methods are, however, generally used in many other areas apart from forensic science, for example, medicine, environmental monitoring, pharmaceuticals, the food industry and the biotech industry.
 You will, moreover, be trained in critical thinking and analysis of information and results, skills which are important in all scientific areas.